-- Work-based learning experiences, which may include in-school or after school opportunities, or experience outside the traditional school setting such as summer internships;
+- Work-based learning experiences, which may include in-school or after school opportunities, or experience outside the traditional school setting;

 - Counseling on opportunities for enrollment in postsecondary educational programs;

-- Workplace readiness training to develop social skills and independent living, including orientation and mobility training and assistive technology training that the school is not required to provide;
+- Workplace readiness training to develop social skills and independent living;

 - Instruction in self-advocacy, which may include peer mentoring.